-Emergency section 8 HUD housing choice vouchers.
+Emergency section 8 housing choice vouchers.

-Emergency section 8 is also called a priority list.
-The determination is based on a point scale, with a higher score meaning the applicant may be placed towards the top of the wait list.
-The person seeking the rent voucher also needs to have a home available that meets their preference.
+Emergency housing from section 8 is also called a priority list.
+The determination is based on a point scale, with a higher score meaning the applicant may be placed towards the top of the open wait list and wll be able to get an immediate section 8 voucher.
+The person seeking the rent voucher from their local PHA also needs to have a home available that meets their preference.

-- Disabled, whether mental or physical.
+- Disabled adults, whether mental or physical.

 - Anyone that was displaced from another public housing unit.

-- Women (or men) as well as children fleeing domestic violence or abuse may be placed into a shelter, then moved on an emergency basis into the Housing Choice Voucher section 8 program.
+- Women (or men) as well as children fleeing domestic violence or abuse may be placed into a homeless shelter, then moved on an emergency basis into the Housing Choice Voucher section 8 program.

 - If someone has had a house destroyed by say a fire, floor, or natural disaster, they may be given priority too.
 But more than likely FEMA housing is used for them.

 However, the most likely situation in which a emergency housing choice voucher is given will be if the applicant is a very low income senior citizen or disabled person.
-The Department of Housing and Urban Development makes more efforts to get them to the top of waiting list, if their housing unit preference becomes available.
+Another focus on emergency section 8 housing choice vouchers women (and their kid(s)) that are leaving an abusive situation.
+The Department of Housing and Urban Development makes more efforts to get them to the top of a waiting list when it opens, if their housing unit preference becomes available.

-To apply for an emergency section 8 voucher, and to try to be given priority, call a local public housing authority in your town or county.
-The search bar at the top can be used to find one, or HUD has a customer support number at (800) 955-2232.
+Select a state below to find a housing authority in your area for priority review or to get the status of the section 8 2024 waiting list for low income housing, including apartments, condos and other properties.
+The search bar at the top can be used to find one, or HUD has a customer support number at (800) 955-2232 for emergency section 8.

-Additional emergency housing options
+Additional emergency section 8 and income based housing options